All Products

 The API risk detection model detects that the logon API has weak passwords.
 Attackers may perform brute-force attacks to steal accounts.

 We recommend that you increase the password strength.
-The password must be at least 8 characters in length and contain at least 3 types of the following characters: uppercase letters, lowercase letters, digits, and special characters.
-We also recommend that you notify users with weak passwords to change the passwords at the earliest opportunity.
+The password must be at least 8 characters in length and contain at least 3 of the following types of characters: uppercase letters, lowercase letters, digits, and special characters.
+We also recommend that you notify users who have weak passwords to change their passwords at the earliest opportunity.

 Weak Password Vulnerability in Internal Application